shaundon/codakuma-website/_posts/2020-12-22-static-maps-in-swiftui.markdown

 However, one thing that isn't yet bridged to SwiftUI from UIKit is `MKMapSnaphotter`, a class for creating static, pre-rendered maps.
 It's useful for rendering non-interactive maps, like as a background image.

-This article will show you how to create your own simple view for rendering `MKMapShotter` instances in a SwiftUI app.
+This article will show you how to create your own simple view for rendering `MKMapSnapshotter` instances in a SwiftUI app.
 It's based on Arvindh Sukumar's [excellent tutorial on dispatchswift.com](https://dispatchswift.com/render-a-map-as-an-image-using-mapkit-3102a5a3fa5), which I've adapted to work as a SwiftUI view.

 ## Basic view